 Tariro Mutongwizo is a Lecturer in the School of Humanities, Arts, and Social Sciences, University of New England, Australia.

 Tariro holds a PhD in Criminology from the University of Cape Town.
 She joined UNE in 2021.
 Prior to this, Tariro held Postdoctoral positions with University of New South Wales (UNSW) Law and the Griffith Criminology Institute (GCI).
-Her research interests include xploring the non-state governance of security, the governance of contested spaces and the security of vulnerable and marginalised groups.
-Tariro is also a member of the Evolving Securities Initiative (ESI).
+Her research interests include multidisciplinary approaches to exploring the non-state governance of security, the governance of contested spaces and the security of vulnerable and marginalised groups.
 She has published on the intersection between state and non-state actors in the governance of security in Africa.

 Her publications include:

 Holley, C., Mutongwizo, T. & Shearing C, 2020, Conceptualizing Policing and Security: New Harmscapes, the Anthropocene, and Technology, Annual Review of Criminology, vol. 3, pp. 341 - 358, http://dx.doi.org/10.1146/annurev-criminol-011419-041330

 Mutongwizo, T., Holley, C., Shearing, C. & Simpson, NP.
 2019.
 Resilience Policing: An Emerging Response to Shifting Harm Landscapes and Reshaping Community Policing, Policing: A Journal of Policy and Practice, http://dx.doi.org/10.1093/police/paz033

 Holley, C., Kennedy, A., Mutongwizo, T. & Shearing, C. 2019.
 Governing Energy Transitions: Unconventional Gas, Renewables and their Environmental Nexus, Environmental and Planning Law Journal, vol. 36, pp. 427 - 436